 If the Basic Science Academic Evaluation Board (BSAEB) or Clinical Science Academic Evaluation Board (CSAEB) makes an Adverse Recommendation, this will result in referral of the student to a Progress Board (PB).
 Similarly, if the Honor Board (HB) makes a recommendation that may affect progress of the student in the curriculum, the student will be referred to a PB.
 The Chair of the AEB or HB making the referral to the PB will notify the student in writing of the decision, with copy to the Associate Dean for Student Affairs (ADSA) and the student's Learning Communities Mentor.

 The ADSA will notify the PB members of the PB referral and will arrange the PB meeting but will not participate in deliberations or voting.
 The Office of Student Affairs will provide administrative support for all aspects of the meeting.
-A minimum of seven (7) members of the PB must be present at a PB meeting in order to render a decision on a given case, with only one member per category (clinical or basic science) permitted to be absent.
-Meetings may be accomplished in person or remotely utilizing secure video conferencing.
+At least 3 of the 9 members of the Progress Board must be present at a PB meeting to decide on a given case; at least 2 members must be basic scientists if the student is in the preclinical years, and at least 2 members must be clinicians if the student is in the clinical years.
 The members of the Progress Board who are hearing a case will not include any member of a course involved in the adverse recommendation of the Evaluation Board and will not include any mentor of the student.